 ≪ Contents≫

 With the enactment of the Act on the Elimination of Discrimination against Persons with Disabilities, the necessity and responsibility of each university to support students with disabilities has become clearer.
-Under such circumstances, there are many universities where the development of support systems and system creation are issues.
-Therefore, this time, I would like to introduce the support system and the current situation of practical work at Osaka University, and use it as a reference when promoting the development of the system at each university.
+Under such circumstances, there are many universities that are facing the challenge of developing support systems and creating systems.
+Therefore, this time, I would like to introduce the current state of the support system and practical work at Osaka University, and use it as a reference when promoting the development of systems at each university.

 13:40